 White mucus can also be a sign that the colon is not functioning properly and that fecal matter and toxins are building up.
 If one is experiencing constipation, this is a sign that the colon is not working up to par.
 Constipation itself could result in the mucus, because if fecal matter isn’t moving out, neither is mucus, then the mucus could build up with the fecal matter.

 A good colon cleanse with something like *Oxy-Powder® might solve the mucus problem and help get the colon back on track.
 Also, be sure to read my what causes constipation page and consider those suggestions as well.
 If the mucus lining is too thick, it can interfere in absorption of nutrients and result in nutritional deficiencies.

-Other more serious conditions like colitis, chron’s, cystic fibrosis, bowel obstruction, pancreatitis, inflammatory bowel disease and cancer can also result in white mucus in the stool.
+Other more serious conditions like colitis, crohn’s, cystic fibrosis, bowel obstruction, pancreatitis, inflammatory bowel disease and cancer can also result in white mucus in the stool.

-White mucous in the urine can also mean a variety of things.
+White mucus in the urine can also mean a variety of things.
 It may be bacteria, Candida or parasites or it could be a urinary tract or kidney infection.

 If you haven’t already done so, I would suggest seeing a doctor and having these things checked just to rule out the possibility of something serious.
 You should be able to find a good doctor at The Institute for Functional Medicine or The American Academy of Environmental Medicine.

 The fact that you can specifically pinpoint that your problems developed during a trip to Africa is a good indicator that you probably picked up some type of organism, like Candida, parasites, bacteria, etc. or maybe all of them.
 It’s not uncommon for more than one to occur together.